DemocracyEarth/community./Code-of-Conduct.md

 ## Code of Conduct

-This Code of Conduct is based on [Code for America's](https://github.com/codeforamerica/codeofconduct/blob/master/README.md) and have been added to by the Democracy Earth Foundation to serve our community's purpose.
+This Code of Conduct is based on [Code for America's](https://github.com/codeforamerica/codeofconduct/blob/master/README.md) Code of Conduct and have been adapted by the Democracy Earth Foundation to serve our community's purpose.

 * * *